stas/thesis/chapters/2_architecture.md

 end
 ```

-In the code listing above, we trigger a callback for the newly created
+In the code listing above, a callback is triggered for the newly created
 conversation messages.
 This callback gathers information about the payload and
 serializes it in the form of `<type>, <id>`, and about the channels this
 payload needs to be distributed.
 The channels are the conversation participants